 • Flow Diagram:

-• Convenience sampling (may favour/disfavour certain subjects)
+• Convenience sampling (may favour/disfavour certain participants)

 • Stratified sampling (may allow selection bias with unclear strata)